kurai021/TMGC-JS/README.md

 ### Start testing

-We're going to use Jasmine 2 as BDD Testing Framework.
+We're going to use Mocha + Chai as BDD Testing Framework.
+Just run `http-server -p 8000 --cors in a terminal` and point your browser of choice to [the address](localhost:8000/test/testrunner.html).

 ### Grunt jobs